Horry County DUI Court Process

 Judge determines penalties based on the plea agreement or trial verdict.
 Sentences may include fines, probation, jail time, license suspension, IID, SCRAM monitoring, and/or DUI classes.

-Facing a DUI charge in Horry County, South Carolina, can be a daunting and confusing experience.
-This guide provides a clear and comprehensive overview of the Horry County DUI court process, helping you understand what to expect, what your options are, and how to navigate the legal system.
-We’ll break down each stage, from your initial arraignment to the potential for trial, and discuss possible penalties.
-Remember, this guide is for informational purposes only and should not be considered legal advice.
-You should consult with a qualified Horry County DUI attorney to discuss the specifics of your case.
+Facing a DUI charge in Horry County, South Carolina, can be overwhelming.
+This guide provides a clear overview of the Horry County DUI court process, from initial appearance to potential trial, helping you understand what to expect and how to navigate the legal system.
+Remember that this information is for guidance only and consulting with a DUI attorney is essential to protect your rights.

 Which Court Handles DUI Cases?